TheMilkmang/Kinoko-discord-bot/README.txt

 ]bf # <t/h>				Coin flip with a bet of #, for it to land on tails or heads.
-]bf ALL <t/h>			Bets all and gives a slight bonus for risking it all
+]bf ALL <t/h>			Bets all and gives a slight bonus for risking it all ]balloon				Gives information on the current balloon.
+When it pops the last person owning it wins the prize pool!
+]buyballoon				Buys the balloon
+]bomb					Gives information about the current bomb.
+When somebody buys it the money goes to the last person and the price increases!
+]buybomb				Buys the bomb for the current price

 ]work					Generates a random amount of mushies for everyone with an account.
 YOU control production.
 ]w